muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 Another issue I found with the One Big Text File (OBTF) is, without some kind of structure or organization, you don't have much order.
 You won't know where a particular note is.

 You might not have to know the exact locatin of every note, but having a sense of where you can find it will give you a better grasp.
 It's like the physical note book.
-You know the location of the notes, maybe not precisely, but you got the idea.
+You know the location of the notes, maybe not precisely, but you know where to look for things.

 Without this, you are left at the mercy of the search alone.
 The drawback to overreliance on the search is, the bigger the file gets, the slower the search becomes and the more time it usually takes for you to find what you are looking for.
 Also, you risk losing data while syncing between devices, especially when you make lots of changes to a large file.

 Nonetheless, I've used a single plain text note or the One Big Text FIle (OBTF) for all my note taking purposes for a month or so.
-And it worked well for me.
-But as I thought things through, things didn't look good for me.
+And I have to admit, it worked well for me.
+But looking ahead, things didn't look that good.

 The lack of orgazation and structure would weigh heavy on me going forward as my note gets bigger.
 Also, finding a particular note would take an unnecessariliy long time.
 Besides, for some notes, I wouldn't even remember taking some notes after some time.
 If you don't know you have something, it's the same as not having it.